Updated November 15, 2023

 What is the Perfect Competition?

 - The entry and exit to such a market are free.

 - This is a theoretical situation of the market, where the competition is at its peak.

 - The firms don’t have price control, so they don’t have a pricing policy.
 The buyer or seller doesn’t have control over prices.
 Therefore, a seller has to accept price determined by market supply and demand forces.

-- Product offered by all seller is same in all respect so no firm can increase its price and if a firm tries to increase the price then it will lose its all demand to the competitors.
+- The product offered by all sellers is the same in all respect so no firm can increase its price and if a firm tries to increase the price then it will lose its all demand to the competitors.

 What is Monopolistic Competition?

 - Monopolistic competition has features of both the market structures, perfect competition, and monopoly.
 This kind of market structure is found in real life.

 - Firms are selling products with certain differences in quality, quantity, etc features, so firms have pricing control and pricing policies of firms that are in place.

 - Entry and exit into the industry are easy because of fewer barriers.

 - Product differentiation is one of the features of monopolistic competition, where products are differentiated from each other on the basis of quality or brand.

 - One of the differentiating parameters of the monopolistic competition is, it has a Highly elastic demand curve.